 We conduct our operations through a single business segment.
-Our revenue activities are managed for the business as a whole.
+Profitability and expenses, including funding costs, loan losses and operating expenses, are managed for the business as a whole.
 Substantially all of our operations are within the United States.
 We offer our credit products through three sales platforms (Retail Card, Payment Solutions and CareCredit).
-Those platforms are organized by the types of products we offer and the partners we work with, and are measured on interest and fees, loan receivables, new accounts and other sales metrics
+Those platforms are organized by the types of products we offer and the partners we work with, and are measured on interest and fees on loans, loan receivables, new accounts and other sales metrics.